 The blade should run with the same tooth to bandwheel face distance on both sides.
 3/8" is ideal.
-Measure the distance from the tip of the blade tooth to the front face of the bandwheel on both sides.
+The back of the blade will be flush with the back of the bandwheel at this distance and is a quicker check than measuring with a tape measure.
 If an adjustment on either side is required, the below steps will detail this procedure.